Archetypum/theSuffocater/README.md

  - usr.py

 Most important module to make all others to work properly: simply usr.py is a big list of functions that theSuffocater modules rely on.
+ - fail2ban_setup

+Setups fail2ban for you by changing his configurations
  - vpn_server_setup.py

 Installs OpenVPN, Wireguard, OutlineVPN and automatically set them up for proper VPN server work.